What are the IRP International Fellowships in Journalism?

 Are fellows paid a stipend?

 Yes.
 The amount of the stipend varies with each fellowship and the location to which the fellow is traveling.
+Applicants must submit a budget detailing the expenses they expect for their trips.

 Are IRP fellows required to come to Washington to participate in the fellowship?